Time for play or time for musical or community activities all have their place in a healthy childhood

 At Heritage our curriculum is ambitious and we aim for academic excellence, but we do so in a way that seeks to avoid undue pressure and that promotes balance.
 Unstructured time for play or time for musical or community activities all have their place in a healthy childhood.
 This matters because we are as interested in a child’s attitude to learning as we are in his or her academic achievement.
 Too much intensity too soon can have the opposite of the desired effect.

-One feature of our Senior School timetable is that we allocate one to three 45 minute periods each week for supervised independent study.
+One feature of our Senior School timetable is that we allocate one to three 45 minute periods each week for supervised independent study from Years 9-11.
 Together with homework, these periods help encourage pupils to develop their capacity for self-education and effective self-management, qualities that distinguish excellent A-level and university students from average ones.
+It also helps balance the homework load at the end of the day.
+Our assumption is that most pupils in Years 9-11 will study 10 subjects, leaving three 45-minute independent studies per week in which to complete homework tasks.

 Tel: 01223 350615